pluralsight/guides/published/software-engineering-best-practices/get-rid-of-that-bottleneck-using-modern-queue-techniques/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/fc37493d-e28d-414a-96bb-a83182b9bcea.png)

-We will have to write code that behaves according to its configuration, manages endpoints (“discovers” new endpoints, load-balancing traffic among them), and basically has built-in additional infrastructure modules.
+We will have to write code that behaves according to its configuration, manages endpoints (“discovers” new endpoints, load-balancing traffic among them), and basically has built-in **additional infrastructure modules**.

+I claim that these concern should remain in the realm of DevOps, and not software design.
-However, service-discovery, load-balancing, dynamic system scaling, and reliable messaging should be taken care of by the infrastructure managed by the DevOps team, not the software team!
+Service discovery, load balancing, dynamic system scaling and reliable messaging should be taken care of by the infrastructure managed by our DevOps team!.

-A software engineer should focus on the algorithmic problem to be solved and simply **declare** the messages that need to be consumed, letting the infrastructure handle message delivery to the code in question.
+I believe that a software engineer should focus at the algorithmic problem he is trying to solve, and simply **declare** the messages he wants to consume and have the infrastructure deliver these messages to his code.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/3ea6bf56-1c1c-4a51-973c-cdb5a0ee030c.png)